MicrosoftDocs/CommunityToolkit/docs/maui/index.md

 ---
-title: .NET Multi-platform App UI (.NET MAUI) Community Toolkit documentation
+title: .NET MAUI Community Toolkit documentation
 author: bijington
 description: The .NET MAUI Community Toolkit is a collection of reusable elements for application development with .NET MAUI, including animations, behaviors, converters, effects, and helpers. ms.date: 01/14/2022